Intersectional classifications: Queer, Disabled, Immigrant, Intersectional Feminist

 *

-Gina-Marie Cincinnati is an American mixed-media artist currently based in the UK.
-She was born in New York in 1981 and grew up in Maryland before settling in Baltimore, Maryland, to attend Maryland Institute College of Art in 1999.
+Gina-Marie Cincinnati is a Queer, Disabled American mixed-media artist based in the UK.
+She was born in New York in 1981 and grew up in Maryland, settling in Baltimore to attend the Maryland Institute College of Art.
 She graduated in 2003 with a BFA in Graphic Design and concentrations in Photography and Digital Art.
-After graduating with a BFA, she quickly fell into work that was neither creative nor artistic.
-What followed were years of trying to find her artistic voice.
+She is the founder of the Folding Chair Coven, established in Florence, Italy, in 2023.

-Gina relocated to the UK with her cats and husband in September 2023.
-After a successful showing at the XIV Florence Biennale, she found herself in a new country, on new medications, moving towards more extensive mixed-media pieces that continue to focus on the passage of time, our experience of time, self-actualization, womxn’s issues, modern capitalist and consumerist culture, crisis or disaster fatigue, and the attention span of modern humans.
-She is moving away from her past’s two-dimensional work to create the three-dimensional works she has had in mind since 2004.
+Gina relocated to the UK in September 2023.
+Following a successful showing at the XIV Florence Biennale in October 2023 (where she founded the Folding Chair Coven), she began her career in the UK, working with young people with Special Educational Needs and Disabilities (SEND).
+In her art, she is moving towards more extensive mixed-media and installation/3D pieces that focus on the passage of time and our experience of it, self-actualization, womxn’s issues, modern capitalist and consumerist culture, crisis or disaster fatigue, climate anxiety, and the attention span of modern humans.

 Currently seeking representation.